jyotishmanh07/cubicBoussinesq/README.md

 Here we aim to find the numerical solutions for cubic kdc Boussineq equation.
 * First, we apply Kudryashov method to find out exact solution of the nonlinear equation
 * Secondly, we apply Optimal Homotopy Asymptotic Method to the equation to establish numerical solutions
+* Error analysis between exact and numerical solutions are shown